LaggingNinja/CollegeApp/README.md

 2.Create a database in mysql : ca_database\
 3.Insert the sql code in CreateTable_SQL.txt , to create tables.\
 4. Next, you will need to copy your IPv4 from cmd and put it into the java files that needed\
- - a.
-First, go to CMD type: ipconfig\
+ - First, go to CMD type: ipconfig
- - b.
-Copy Ipv4 Address\
+ - Copy Ipv4 Address
- - c.
-Paste into "YOUR_IP_HERE" to all the files needed, example bellow\
+ - Paste into "YOUR_IP_HERE" to all the files needed, example bellow\
 Example(this is from line63 of Login.java): ```PutData putData = new PutData("http://YOUR_IP_HERE/CA_database/login.php", "POST", field, data);```\
 Files that need to modify^ : Login.java, Feedback.java, SignUp.java,attendance.java, attendance_History.java, booking_books.java, booking_computers.java, booking_rooms.java.\
 Follow this video if don't understand:https://youtu.be/X8oD4q3XtQQ?t=2296 <br/>